scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 for predicting across time steps, we would expect that "ablating" (removing) it would impair performance.
-To show that removing the LSTM layer impairs performance, we compare with the full TweetyNet model (now built in to vak).
+To show that removing the LSTM layer impairs performance, we compare with the full TweetyNet model (now built into vak).
 For all experiments, we prepared a single dataset and then trained both models on that same dataset.
-We specifically ran learning curves as described above, but here we consider only the performance at 10 minutes, because as we previously reported :cite:`cohenAutomatedAnnotationBirdsong2022` this was the minimum amount of training data required to achieve the lowest error rates.
+We specifically ran learning curves as described above, but here we consider only the performance using 10 minutes of data for training, because as we previously reported :cite:`cohenAutomatedAnnotationBirdsong2022` this was the minimum amount of training data required to achieve the lowest error rates.
-As shown in the top row of :ref:`fig:ablation-experiment`, ablating the recurrent layer increased the frame error rate (left column, right group of bars), and this produced an inflated syllable error rate (right column, right group of bars).
+As shown in the top row of Figure :ref:`fig:ablation-experiment`, ablating the recurrent layer increased the frame error rate (left column, right group of bars), and this produced an inflated syllable error rate (right column, right group of bars).